 So how are some advisors innovating and accomplishing more with less?
 How can they spend more time with their best clients, yet provide service and support for their most needy and problematic?
-They understand the secret of leveraging new technologies and process improvements.
+They avoid the common traps many of us fall into and understand the secret of leveraging new technologies and process improvements.
 More importantly, they understand that pricing, underwriting, products, and service don't matter.
-Let me say that again: pricing, underwriting, products, and service don't matter...at least not in the traditional sense.
-Don't believe me?
-Let me prove it.

-Pricing, underwriting, products & service don't matter...at least not in the traditional sense.
+Let me say that again: they understand that pricing, underwriting, products, and service don't matter...at least not in the traditional sense.